 6) Bending and lifting heavy loads are common causes of joint and back injuries.Risk of injuries might be reduced by moving the shoulders, hips and knees in the same direction.

-7) Acute joint pain could be treated with cold and heat compresses.
-The swollen and painful joints developing from injuries should be treated with ice packs.
+7) Acute joint pain could be alleviated with cold and heat compresses.
+Applying ice pack on the swollen and painful joints developing from injuries helps in providing fast relief from pain.
 In case of arthritis pain, the inflammation and pain could be reduced by alternating heat therapy with cold compresses.

 9) Consumption of fruits and vegetables packed with dietary fibers might reduce inflammation by decreasing the elevated level of C-reactive protein.
 C-reactive protein is a marker of acute inflammation.
 (Ma Y, Griffith JA, Chasan-Taber L, Olendzki BC, Jackson E, Stanek EJ 3rd, Li W, Pogoto SL, Hafner AR, Ockene IS.
 “Association between dietary fiber and serum C-reactive protein.”
 Am J Clin Nutr.
 2006 Apr;83(4):760-6).

 10) Antioxidant nutrients such as Vitamins A and C and selenium might protect the joints from oxidative stress.
 Side effects of rheumatoid arthritis drugs, such as methotrexate, might be countered with folate and vitamin B12 supplements.Severe rheumatoid arthritis patients on corticosteroids should take vitamin D, calcium and iron supplements.
 (Miggiano GA, Gagliardi L. “Diet, nutrition and rheumatoid arthritis.”
 Clin Ter.
 2005 May-Jun;156(3):115-23).